Medically Reviewed by

 In general, it is recommended to get protein through your regular diet, by consuming whole foods.
 Beans, seafood, nuts, dairy, poultry, and meat are all full of protein, so if you’re looking for a place to start, begin with adding some of these foods to your meal plan.
-This is the route that doctors and dietitians generally suggest as well, as consuming whole foods not only helps with your weight loss goals, but additionally, whole foods provide plenty of essential nutrients that benefit your body, ones that a protein powder alone would not necessarily have.
+This is the route that doctors and dietitians generally suggest as well, as consuming whole foods not only helps with your weight management goals, but additionally, whole foods provide plenty of essential nutrients that benefit your body, ones that a protein powder alone may not necessarily have.

 Be sure to check the amount of protein per serving––will you be able to get the right amount?
-For weight loss, protein intake should be approximately 25% of your daily calorie consumption.

 Like anything you’d go to eat, you’re going to want to enjoy it.
 This is going to be part of your routine, so think about something you will feel excited about tasting every day.
 Most protein powders come in chocolate, vanilla, strawberry, or flavorless, but you can even find some that come in flavors such as “cinnamon bun” or “red velvet cake.”

 At the end of the day, you may be using protein powder to work towards your health goals, so be sure that the ingredients in your protein powder support your goal.
 Check the ingredient lists and ask yourself: